quietly Protecting our future

 The airfield is surrounded by Temperate Highland Peat Swamps on sandstone (THPSS), which are listed as Vulnerable Ecological Communities (VECs) under the NSW Threatened Species Conservation Act.
-The upper mountains provides habitat for many endangered species, including the Giant Dragonfly and the Blue Mountains Water Skink.
-The Katoomba Airfield is within metres of local residents and businesses in Medlow Bath and very close to Blackheath on the next ridge, where an increase in helicopter tourism is already affecting local businesses and the experience of natural quiet for walkers, visitors and wildlife.
+The upper mountains provides habitat for many endangered species, including the Giant Dragonfly, Gang Gangs and the Blue Mountains Water Skink.
+The Katoomba Airfield is within metres of local residents and businesses in Medlow Bath and very close to Blackheath on the next ridge.

 protecting the peace for conservation